Shedeur Sanders’ dramatic fall to Day 3 of the NFL draft is still baffling

 “Nothing really affected me the last couple of days, just really pushed having faith, understanding God really had me,” Sanders said.
 “I’m blessed.
 Besides that, it’s not really anything that changes.
 The love of the game is still the same.
 When you get on the field, it wasn’t too much negativity being said.
 I know I’ve got to clean up some things in my game for me to be at my best, but that’s why I take each offseason one at a time and fix it.
 So I think that was just outside of football getting in the way, but therefore I have an opportunity now.
 Then we’re about to get on grass really soon.”

-Three team officials told the AP on Friday they had first-round grades on Sanders.
+Three team officials told The Associated Press on Friday they had first-round grades on Sanders.
 Another team executive said he gave him a second-round grade.
 All four had starting QBs.
 Broncos coach Sean Payton and Patriots personnel boss Eliot Wolf both said it was “surprising” to see Sanders drop that far.

 Payton watched his pro day and said Sanders was “outstanding.”
 Titans general Mike Borgonzi praised him.
 So did Steelers coach Mike Tomlin, though Pittsburgh kept passing him and wound up with Will Howard in the sixth round.